 Lots of situational and reactive spells, lack of class minions, may not have a lot of proactive plays.

-Ability to ramp, contains some of the best stated minions, has a lot of taunts and heals.
+Ability to ramp, contains some of the best statted minions, has a lot of taunts and heals.

-Contains some of the best AoEs in the game, single-target removals, burst potential, Overload cards can help you snowball.
+Contains some of the best AoEs in the game, single-target removal, and burst potential.
+Overload cards can help you snowball.

 Inconsistent Hero Power, lack of effective minions, overload can disrupt your late-game curve.

-Weapons capable of generating value through weapons, lots of taunts, decent early game tools.
+Weapons capable of generating value, lots of taunts, decent early game tools.

 Useless Hero Power, reliant on drafting weapons to be effective, lack of decent minions.